QubesOS/qubes-doc/common-tasks/usb.md

 6. Save and close the file.
 7. Run the command `grub2-mkconfig -o /boot/grub2/grub.cfg` in dom0.
 8. Reboot.

+For UEFI boot:

+1. Shut down the USB qube.
+2. In Qubes Manager, right-click on the USB qube and select "Remove VM."
+3. Open the file `/boot/efi/EFI/xen.cfg` in dom0.
+4. Remove `rd.qubes.hide_all_usb` from all lines.
+5. Save and close the file.
+6. Reboot.

 Security Warning about USB Input Devices